seyemr/seyemr/README.md

 I look forward to working with teams with passion and enthusiasm in open and challenging projects.

 - 🔭 I’m currently working on HTML, CSS, BOOTSTRAP, SCSS, SASS
-- 🌱 I’m currently learning JAVASCRİPT
+- 🌱 I’m currently learning JAVASCRİPT & PYTHON